Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Experiments

+We mainly consider evaluation with two tasks: density estimation and sample generation.
+For density estimation, we expect the model to output estimated density values for input samples and the estimation is supposed to match the ground-truth one.
+For sample generation, the model aims at generating samples that are akin to the real observed ones.

 We consider two synthetic datasets with mixtures of Gaussian distributions: Two-Circle and Two-Spiral.
 The first one is composed of 24 Gaussian mixtures that lie in two circles.
-Such dataset is extended from the 8-Gaussian-mixture scenario which is widely used in previous GAN papers and is more difficult, so that we can use it to test the quality of generated samples and mode coverage of learned density.
-The second synthetic dataset consists of 100 Gaussian mixtures whose centers are densely arranged on two centrally symmetrical spiral-shaped curves.
-This dataset can be used to examine the power of generative model on complicated data distributions.
-The ground-truth distributions and samples are shown in Fig.~\ref{fig-tc-res} (a) and Fig.~\ref{fig-ts-res} (a).
-Furthermore, we also apply the methods to MNIST and CIFAR datasets which require the model to deal with high-dimensional data.
-In each dataset, we use observed samples as input of the model and leverage them to train the generators and the estimators.
+The second dataset consists of 100 Gaussian mixtures densely arranged on two centrally symmetrical spiral-shaped curves.
+The ground-truth distributions are shown in Fig.~\ref{fig-ts-res}(a).
+Details for synthetic datasets are in Appendix~\ref{appx-datasets}.
+Furthermore, we apply the method to MNIST and CIFAR datasets which require the model to deal with high-dimensional image data.

+In each dataset, we use true observed samples as input of the model and leverage them to train our model.
+In synthetic datasets, we sample $N_1=2000$ and $N_2=5000$ points from the ground-truth distributions as true samples for Two-Circle and Two-Spiral datasets, respectively.
+The true samples are shown in Fig.~\ref{fig-ts-res} (a).
+In MNIST and CIFAR, we directly use pictures in the training sets as true samples.
 The details for each dataset are reported in Appendix \ref{appx-datasets}.